Best movies on Amazon Prime Video to watch now (October 2020)

 Once upon a Time in America (1984)

 Sergio Leone’s gangster epic chronicles 50 years in the criminal underworld in New York City, with Robert de Niro and James Woods starring as lifelong friends whose partnership unravels into chaos.
 Be warned, you’ll need to be made of strong stuff to watch: these are nasty people and there are two rape scenes, involving Tuesday Weld and Elizabeth McGovern, that may be among the most shocking ever filmed.
-Watch on Amazon Prime Video
+Watch Once Upon a Time in America on Amazon Prime Video

 Read our full Once upon a Time in America review